our logo - Granton Castle

 © National Tramway Museum

 The Edinburgh tramway system continued in full operation through World War II, and immediately before the war extensions had been planned including one from the Ferry Road / Granton Road junction along Ferry Road to Crewe Toll.
 The 27 was to be extended to Crewe Toll instead of turning down Granton Road and terminating at Granton Road Station.
-Work started but was never completed and the rails that had been laid was later removed without being used.
+Work started but was never completed and the rails that had been laid were later removed without being used.

 A number of factors combined to mean the end for the trams.
 The city had grown over the years but the tram lines had not been extended into new housing schemes.
 Instead, short bus routes had been started connecting these areas with tram termini or the city centre.
 The electricity industry was nationalised in 1947, so instead of Edinburgh Corporation controlling both the tram operation and the power supply, and having them complement each other, power had to be bought from the South East Scotland Electricity Board (later to become the South of Scotland Electricity Board).
 Finally, there was an image problem - the tramcars were seen as rather dated compared to diesel buses.